trpc-ecosystem/go-opentelemetry/README.md

 ### 2.Use opentelemetry sdk

 If the framework used by the business does not implement a reporting plugin similar to trpc-go, you can also directly integrate with the OpenTelemetry SDK.
 For a reporting demo, please refer to the following: [example](./example)。

+## Copyright

+The copyright notice pertaining to the Tencent code in this repo was previously in the name of “THL A29 Limited.”
+That entity has now been de-registered.
+You should treat all previously distributed copies of the code as if the copyright notice was in the name of “Tencent.”